-For SIMPLE IRA purposes, “net earnings from self-employment” is your revenues, minus your expenses, minus your deduction for one-half of your self-employment tax.
+For SIMPLE IRA purposes, “net earnings from self-employment” is equal to 92.35% of: your revenues, minus your expenses.

 EXAMPLE: You’re under 50 years old, and, after subtracting your deduction for one half of your self-employment tax, your business’s net profit is $50,000.
 Assuming you don’t contribute to any other retirement plans, the most you’ll be able to contribute to a SIMPLE IRA is $13,500 ($12,000, plus 3% of $50,000).